09 Jan Reasonable Compensation and the S Corp Owner

 What the IRS does

-The IRS may challenge the reasonableness of an S corporation shareholder’s salary if it believes it is too low relative to the company’s profits.
+The IRS may challenge the reasonableness of an S corporation shareholder’s salary if it is too low relative to the company’s profits.
 If this happens, the IRS may reclassify part of the shareholder’s salary as a distribution, which is not subject to employment taxes.
 This can result in additional taxes and penalties for the shareholder and the company.

 To determine reasonable compensation, the IRS looks at various factors, including the nature of the work performed, the employee’s qualifications, the company’s size and financial condition, and other industry standards addressed below.
 It is essential for S corporation shareholders to carefully consider these factors when setting their salaries to avoid potential challenges from the IRS.